Aurora Saigon United FC: Period of decline and promotions (2000–2013)

-Financial crisis and recent years (2014–present)
+Financial crisis and decline (2014–2026)

 After winning the 2014 V.League 2, the club faced dissolution when its corporate sponsor withdrew funding.
 Lacking the resources for the 2015 V.League 1, the club was saved at the last minute by a new sponsorship deal.
+The club was acquired by HungHau Holdings in 2015.
 However, they were relegated again after a difficult 2016 V.League 1 season.
-Since then, Dong Thap has been a regular participant in the V.League 2, working to rebuild and return to the top flight.
+Since then, Đồng Tháp became a regular participant in the V.League 2, working to rebuild and return to the top flight.

+Relocation to Ho Chi Minh City and name change

+In July 2026, after Cao Lãnh Stadium was reclaimed by Đồng Tháp province for the auction and exploitation of public assets, the team relocated to Ho Chi Minh City and changed their name to Aurora Saigon United.

 Stadium

-The club's home ground is Cao Lãnh Stadium, located in Cao Lanh city.
+From the club's creation until 2026, the club's home ground was Cao Lãnh Stadium, located in Cao Lanh city.
 It is a multi-use stadium with a capacity of 23,000 people and is primarily used for football matches.